mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);
 ```

-We highly recommend to use the [PropertyHandlerCache](/cacher/propertyhandlercache) class when retrieving the cached property handlers to maximize the reusability and performance.
+> We highly recommend to use the [PropertyHandlerCache](/cacher/propertyhandlercache) class when retrieving the cached property handlers.
+This is to maximize the reusability and performance.

 ```csharp
 var propertyHandler = PropertyHandlerMapper.Get<Customer, CustomerAddressPropertyHandler>(e => e.Address);